 A seller’s market is considered a “hot” market.
 This type of market is created when demand is greater than supply, meaning the number of buyers exceeds the number of homes available on the market.
 As a result, these homes usually sell very quickly and there are often multiple offers.
-As a buyer, you need to consider that many homes will sell above the asking price in this market situation.
+As a buyer, you need to consider that many homes will sell above the asking price in this situation.
 Typically you have less room to negotiate and are likely going to encounter competing offers.
-Though most buyers want to get a home for the lowest price possible, a low price strategy in this case likely means risking any chance of being taken seriously.A buyer’s market is a slower market.
+Though most buyers want to get a home for the lowest price possible, a low-price strategy in this scenario is risks being taken seriously.A buyer’s market is a slower market.
 This type of market occurs when supply is greater than demand.
 Properties are more likely to stay on the market for a longer period of time receiving fewer offers.
 This is a delicate market given competition is higher and buyers know they have options.
 Prices are under significant pressure and tend to be lower as a result of the increased supply.
 As a buyer, you have more selection and leverage in terms of negotiating a lower price.
 Balanced market means supply equals demand, that the number of homes on the market roughly equal to the number of buyers.
 When a market is balanced, buying (and selling) tend to be more predictable in nature.
 Prices stabilize and homes will sell within a reasonable period of time.

 Keep in mind, as a Professional Realtor I am trained to provide you with all the relevant information about the market, helping you make the most informed decision possible.
-I will guide you through the market data insights and facts and will keep you up-to-date with the any changes that could affect your strategy.
+I will guide you through the market insights and facts and will keep you up-to-date with the any changes that could affect your strategy.
 These are critical skills you can expect from me to ensure you are getting the best advice and the best representation.

 Other factors that influence market value are:

 The proximity of the home to amenities such as schools, parks, public transportation and shopping districts will affect its status on the market.
-Additionally, the quality of neighbourhood planning and future plans for development and zoning will influence a home’s current market value as well.
+Additionally, the quality of neighbourhood planning and future plans for development will influence a home’s current market value as well.